ndjinga/SaddlePointLinearSolver/README.md

 This project provides tools and scripts for testing and analyzing saddle point linear solvers.

+The main prerequisite is PETSc.
+Python is optional, as well as MPI for parallel execution.

 ## Testing the Project

 To test the project, follow these steps: